rowanmoul/TelloEduJS/README.md

-# TelloEduJS
+# tello-edu-jS
-An API library for controlling TelloEdu drones using Tello SDK 2.0 and NodeJS
+An API library for controlling TelloEdu drones using Tello SDK 2.0 and Node.js